Do you have overwhelming debt that you cannot pay and are thinking about filing bankruptcy to get a fresh start?

 The Meeting of Creditors is scheduled by the Clerk of the United States Bankruptcy Court.
 The Clerk’s office sends a Notice of the Meeting of creditors to all of the creditors listed in your bankruptcy schedules, your Chapter 7 bankruptcy attorney and to you at the address listed on your petition.

-Your creditors have the opportunity to attend the meeting and ask any valid questions they might have.
-However, most creditors do not attend.
+Your creditors can attend the meeting and ask any valid questions they might have.
+Most creditors, however, do not attend.
 Unless you are trying to discharge a high-value debt, did something apparently fraudulent, or they plan to file a motion challenging your filing, you generally should not expect a problem from your creditors.

 8. You Must Tell the Truth at the 341 Meeting